gangelo/dsu/README.md

 #### Add an Entry

-Simply type a new entry on a separate line. *Note: any entry that starts with a `#` in the first character position will be ignored.*
+Simply type a new entry on a separate line.

 For example...
 ```
 Add me to this entry group.
 ```

+**NOTE:** Any entry that starts with a `#` in the first character position will be ignored.*

 #### Delete an Entry